Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: The local and microlocal Weyl laws

 Let us now conclude the proof of Theorem \ref{theo:weyl}, in the 3D contact case.
-It follows from Proposition \ref{prop_localWeyl} in Appendix \ref{app:davide} that the local Weyl measure exists and coincides with the probability Popp measure.
+It follows from Theorem \ref{theo:locweyl} that the local Weyl measure exists and coincides with the Popp probability measure.
 Then Theorem \ref{theo:weyl} follows from Corollary \ref{coro:codim1}.